 Mission & Vision

-To improve local, regional, and global health care by providing outstanding service and patient-centered quality care through courteous, expert, and timely interpretation and communication of cardiothoracic imaging studies, through meaningful intramural and extramural education, through innovative research, and through development of national and international guidelines and standards.
+Our mission is to improve local, regional and global healthcare by providing outstanding service and patient-centered quality care through courteous, expert and timely interpretation and communication of cardiothoracic imaging studies, through meaningful intramural and extramural education, through innovative research, and through development of national and international guidelines and standards.

-To be a world-leading cardiothoracic imaging division that innovates, translates innovations into clinical care, inspires new generations of leaders, and locally and globally positively impacts patient outcomes and quality of care.
+Our vision is to be a world-leading cardiothoracic imaging division that innovates, translates innovations into clinical care, inspires new generations of leaders and locally and globally positively impacts patient outcomes and quality of care.

 To ensure the best possible diagnostic imaging services for optimal patient care, we work closely with our colleagues in other services, including cardiology, cardiothoracic surgery, pulmonary medicine, oncology, radiation oncology, interventional radiology, and pathology.
 These multidisciplinary teams work cohesively to identify best therapeutic options, to plan minimally invasive image-guided procedures, and to optimally and continually educate trainees and faculty.

 In addition to providing clinical services, our faculty members are active in all aspects of academic medicine, with publications in radiology, cardiology, and pulmonary medicine literature.
 Scholarly contributions include original research papers in peer-reviewed scientific journals, educational contribution in referenced journals, book chapters and major textbooks, as well as contributions to several national guidelines.

 We also have an active research program and an advanced image analysis laboratory featuring innovative image processing tools.